An official website of the State of Oregon Learn How you know » (how to identify a Oregon.gov website) An official website of the State of Oregon »

 You are here:

-Shelley Bailey served as the CEO and co-owner of Central Drugs pharmacy.
+Shelley Bailey, MBA, served as the CEO and co-owner of Central Drugs pharmacy.
 She is currently the CEO of Famlee, the nation’s first and only 50-state virtual fertility care and treatment option (combining at-home labs with fertility telehealth and Rx delivery).Shelley has been involved in health care since she was a young girl starting in the days when her grandparents owned a small independent pharmacy in the Mt.
 Tabor neighborhood of Portland.
 Under her leadership, Central Drugs was the largest contractor for the state’s AIDS Drug Assistance Program (ADAP), serving Oregonians living with HIV and Hepatitis C. Shelley has direct experience with specialty pharmacy, wholesaler price negotiations, manufacturer negotiations, PBM contract negotiations, and 340B arrangements.Previously, Shelley served on the Oregon 2012 Pharmacy Benefit Manager Legislative Committee (House Bill 4122).
 In addition, she is a former member of the McKesson National Independent Advisory Board and has served on state and national pharmacy advocacy committees.
-Shelley looks to bring her direct knowledge of pharmacy into wider discussions on effectively saving money on prescription drug costs for the State and for all Oregonians.
+Shelley holds a master's in business administration from Babson College in Boston and bachelor's degree from Portland State University.
+Shelley seeks to bring her knowledge of pharmacy into discussions about saving money on prescription drug costs for the state and for all Oregonians.

 Dan Hartung, PharmD, MPH